A woman holding up a pair of old-fashioned scales, balancing a bowl on either side. One of the two bowls is full of rice.

 Oxfam worked with the EU in Bangladesh to give women more power and voice.

-We sometimes assume that people who are paid a lot are especially talented or unusually hard workers, but Oxfam research has shown this isn’t always the case.
+Some people assume that those who are paid a lot are especially talented or unusually hard workers, but the Oxfam report 'Takers not Makers' has shown this isn’t always the case.
 Some people who have high incomes get these through their families or connections.

 In 2025, Oxfam GB ran a mock pub in London to mark the launch of a report about the super-rich: ‘Takers not Makers: The unjust poverty and unearned wealth of colonialism’.
 The drinks were themed around extreme wealth.
 Credit: Casey Gutteridge/Oxfam